Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 (That said, GetResponse says that ecommerce features are on the way.)

-One important thing worth noting about GetResponse’s website builder is that the sites it creates aren’t terribly fast, or particularly compliant with Google’s new Core Web Vitals performance standards.
+One important thing worth noting about GetResponse’s website builder is that the sites it creates aren’t terribly fast, or particularly compliant with Google’s Core Web Vitals performance standards.

 However, for users with very simple website building requirements, the feature may be a nice one to have — and it’s one you won’t find in AWeber at the moment (the closest you’ll get to this feature in AWeber is its landing page creator).